zhichuanma/REHO_with_LCA/README.md

      ```shell
      $ pip install mescal
      ```
+  3. This filefolder is also based on brightway, for the installation, please refer to [brightway](https://docs.brightway.dev/en/latest/) to learn how to build corresponding environments.

 ### Additional Notes

 - Ensure that the correct environment is activated when working within each specific directory.